xflasar/DD2-Afker/README.md

 # How to start

-Download newest python 3.10 or any version of python (you can use microsoft store one).
-Ether create new folder and place the main.py inside of it and open command line in the folder or open command line and run python "absolute path to main.py".
-To exit ether close the command line or press Ctrl+c.
+    - Download the latest version of [Python](https://www.python.org/downloads/) preferably but can run in older versions.
+You can use the Microsoft Store to download it.
+    - Create a new folder and place the `main.py` file inside it.
+    - Open the command line in the folder where `main.py` is located.
+    - Run the command python `main.py` in the command line.
+    - To exit, either close the command line window or press Ctrl+C.